-Here are 5 takeaways from the Dow index shakeup
+Here are 5 takeaways from the Dow index shake-up

 Why is this happening?

-The reconfiguration was prompted by Apple’s upcoming 4-to-1 stock split.
+The reconfiguration was prompted by Apple’s coming 4-to-1 stock split.
 On Aug.
 31, existing Apple shareholders will be given three shares for every one they own.
-While the split doesn’t change the value of Apple’s business, it will divide its share price — which currently hovers near $500 — by four.
+While the split does not change the value of Apple’s business, it will divide its share price — which currently hovers near $500 — by four.
 According to S&P Dow Jones Indices, the company that oversees the Dow, Apple’s stock split will reduce the tech sector’s representation in the index.

-The shake-up is designed to offset the impact of the stock split to ensure it is giving enough weight to tech companies.
+The shake-up is designed to offset the impact of the stock split to ensure the Dow is giving enough weight to tech companies.

+Apple itself underscores the tremendous growth that tech giants have delivered to investors.
+Just two years ago the iPhone-maker became the first U.S. publicly traded company to be valued at $1 trillion.
+Last week, it became the first to reach $2 trillion.
+While entire segments of the economy face uncertain futures as the pandemic still rages across the country, Apple and other tech companies have never faired better on Wall Street.

 Which companies are at play?